 Most of my free time is spent with my two young children and at the gym.

-I joined the early years and childcare sector when my own children were growing up approximately 20 years ago.
+I joined the early years and childcare sector when my own children were growing up approximately 25 years ago.
 Initially I joined a pre-school management committee as a trustee taking on the treasurer role.
-I went on to join the staff team and studied for my early years qualifications eventually becoming the manager before taking on the role of a Childcare Development Officer with KCC 11 years ago.
+I went on to join the staff team and studied for my early years qualifications eventually becoming the manager before taking on the role of a Childcare Development Officer in 2007.

 In my spare time I enjoy dog walking, horse riding and reading.

-I have three grandchildren who take over most of my spare time!
-But I also enjoy listening to live music.
+I have five grandchildren who take up most of my spare time, but I also enjoy attending live music concerts.